akamai/edgeworkers-examples/edgekv/apis/readme.md

 **Request body parameters**

-`namespace` - Namespace name
+`namespace` - (mandatory) Namespace name

-`retentionInSeconds` - Specify the retention period for data in this namespace in seconds, or 0 for indefinite.
+`retentionInSeconds` - (mandatory) Specify the retention period for data in this namespace in seconds, or 0 for indefinite.

 #### Example: